Studio Art Major, B.A.

 Students may pursue independent study coursework with individual faculty members.
 Such work may be undertaken only with the permission of the sponsoring faculty member.
 Students should consult individual faculty members prior to registration to secure permission.
 A proposal and a contract must be approved by the appropriate director of undergraduate studies (studio art or art history) before students may enroll.
 (See the the departmental majors’ Sakai site for instructions.)
 Since faculty members are limited to supervising only two independent study students each semester, students are strongly advised to contact the faculty member with whom they wish to work early in the registration period for the upcoming semester.

 Independent study work requires a minimum of three hours per week per credit hour.
 For example, a typical three-credit-hour class would require at least nine hours of work per week.
 Once the semester begins, students must meet with the faculty member initially to confirm goals, review expectations, and establish semester deadlines.
 Thereafter, students must meet regularly to review work in progress, with a suggested biweekly frequency.
 Total time spent in direct interaction with the faculty member for the semester must average 45 minutes per week.
 This may be in the form of face-to-face meetings, blog or e-mail exchanges, or group critiques with other independent study students and their advisors.

-Students have opportunities to see and interact with professional artists and their work through exhibitions in the Allcott Galleries, installations of sculptural works in the Alumni Sculpture Garden, artist-in-residence programs, the Visiting Artist Professional Program, and the Hanes Visiting Artist Lecture Series.
+Students have opportunities to see and interact with a variety of arts professionals through exhibitions in the Allcott Galleries, installations of sculptural works in the Alumni Sculpture Garden, an artist-in-residence program, the Visiting Arts Professionals Program, and the Hanes Visiting Artist Lecture Series.